top of page

 and gather feedback, reviews and referrals.

-Where, use a quiet cafe.
+Where to meet as a coach?.
+Use a quiet cafe.
 It's not unprofessional.
-If you can rock-their-world they don't care where.
-Walk and Talks are good too.
-Stroll in a park.
-Tennis, anyone?
+If you can rock-their-world they don't care it's a cafe.
+Walk-n-Talks are good too; you walk and talk

-Be careful what industry / occupation you do free work for because they become your reviews and case studies.
+Be careful what type of business / person you do free work for because they become your public reviews and case studies.
 And you will probably attract that type of business / person

 Work for ‘free’.
 As a freelancer

-IF you can find a passion-business that you really connect with.
+IF you can find a local business that you really connect with.
 Then work free in exchange for various forms of free advertising.

 When you offer to work for free be VERY precise.
 Go into detail about Who?
 What?
 Where?
 When?
 Why?
 How?
 The same as if you were charging full price

-Then Instead of money, ask for their time.
+Then Instead of money, ask for the owners time.

 Request a 2 hour meeting (it may take 1 hour).
 If they are not keen or say they will send their assistant BAIL OUT.
-If they appreciate your free service they will HAPPILY meet.
+If they appreciate your free service they will HAPPILY meet with you.

 • The site must go live so potential clients can see it.
-Now put it in your portfolio
+Then put it in your portfolio

 • You have your business cards in the shop